GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/111-git-and-github.md

 ### Publish Your Website

 1. In your github.com repository, find the Settings tab.
 2. Scroll to the GitHub Pages section.
 Under the Source heading, click the dropdown menu and select the main branch as your publishing source.
-Keep the /(root) folder for your publishing source.
+Keep the `/(root)` folder for your publishing source.
 3. Click Save.
 4. Now, drumroll please!
-In the same GitHub Pages section, you should see a green success bar appear that says: “Your site is published at https://yourusername.github.io/didactic-eureka”
+In the same GitHub Pages section, you should see a green success bar appear that says: "Your site is published at `https://yourusername.github.io/studious-umbrella`"
 5. Click on the link.
 Voila!

 ![]()